vinifarias/express-image-server/README.md

 | `storage` | Where to store the images | An `Storage` class |
 |           |                           |

-> NOTE: This middleware requires that the storage class used has the `multerConfig` function, which will be used to config *multer* internally.
+> NOTE: This middleware requires that the storage class used has the `getMulterStorage` function, which will be used to config *multer* internally.

 ## Storages